DBS yuu Card MoneySmart Review (2025)—Earn 18% Cash Rebate or 10 Miles per Dollar

 on all other spend

-Fun fact: the DBS yuu card is actually what the DBS Black Card got rebranded as.
-One is dark, shiny, and sleek, and the other is…well, marketed with a Phua Chu Kang jingle.
-Enough said.
+Fun fact: the DBS yuu Card is actually what the DBS Black Card got rebranded as.
+The once dark, shiny, and sleek Black Card was reborn with a tacky makeover and a Phua Chu Kang jingle that haunted every Giant and Cold Storage aisle.

-Despite the more fun, lighthearted look (and sound), the DBS yuu Card is now packing more of a punch.
-It’s a rewards card that offers up to 18% cash rebate or 10 miles per dollar in the form of yuu Points.
+More importantly, the DBS yuu Card packs a punch.
+It's a rewards card that offers up to 18% cash rebate or 10 miles per dollar in the form of yuu Points.
 You earn the highest rates at selected stores, such as Cold Storage, foodpanda, Gojek, and more.

 It comes in 2 versions: the DBS yuu Visa Card and the DBS yuu American Express® Card.
 If you’re trying to decide between the Visa or Amex versions, Visa generally has a higher acceptance rate.